Treats skin problems. This medicine is a retinoid.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to bexarotene, or if you are pregnant or breastfeeding.
+This medicine is not right for everyone.
+Do not use it if you had an allergic reaction to bexarotene, or if you are pregnant or breastfeeding.

 How to Use This Medicine